Engee documentation

 n new New operators for Finite automata

-Add new functions to State Machines:
+Adding new features to State Machines:

 • One-based indexing — indexing starts from 1.